 This is especially important if you have kidney problems, a heart condition, diabetes or glaucoma.

 If you have read this article you may be thinking that you do not want to go through all that!
 It does not sound fun but many many people have had this test and some are very grateful that their problem was caught early and dealt with.

 It is definitely worth putting up with a bit of discomfort in order to know that your bowel is good condition or if you do find out that there is a problem so that it can be sorted out quickly and not cause you heartache in the future.

 Follow the instructions given to you by your doctor and use the information in this article to help you to get through a difficult time.

 Good colonoscopy preparation is vital because the last thing you want to happen is to be mid-test with the flexible camera in-situ and have the doctor say "sorry I can't carry on, visibility is poor".
 So make sure that you are clean and ready!

-There is a lot of information about how to get your colonoscopy prep right but not so much about what to do afterwards.
+There is a lot of information about how to get your colonoscopy preparation right but not so much about what to do afterwards.